 In 8th-grade science classes, students learn about the earth's history and structure, astronomy, climate, the water cycle, weather, and rocks and minerals.

-9th grade Physical Science is designed as an introductory class in chemistry and physics.
+9th-grade Physical Science is designed as an introductory class in chemistry and physics.
 Topics covered include the scientific method, matter and its properties, atomic structure, chemical reactions, motion, forces, mechanical energy, electricity, and magnetism.
-Special emphasis is placed on problem-solving and being able to describe science in the everyday life.
-The textbook for this year-long course is Glencoe Physical Science.
+Special emphasis is placed on problem-solving and being able to describe science in everyday life.
+The textbook for this year-long course is McGraw-Hill Physical Science.

 Biology 10 is designed to give students an understanding of the interrelationships of all living things on earth.
 Topics covered include ecology, cell biology, metabolism, genetics, human anatomy, and plant and animal science.
-Hands-on labs and activities are an important part of this course, as a means to assist students in learning the important concepts and to develop thinking and problem-solving skills.
-Pearson/Prentice Hall's Biology textbook is used.
+Hands-on labs and activities are an important part of this course, as a means to assist students in learning important concepts and to develop thinking and problem-solving skills.
+McGraw-Hill's Biology textbook is used.

-Chemistry is a concept-intensive course that will greatly assist students furthering their educations at the post-secondary level.
+Chemistry is a concept-intensive course that will greatly assist students in furthering their education at the post-secondary level.
 It is designed for the general student body and is not as math intensive as Advanced Chemistry.
 The textbook used is Holt's Modern Chemistry.
-Advanced Chemistry is a lab intensive course designed to prepare students for college science classes.
+Advanced Chemistry is a lab-intensive course designed to prepare students for college science classes.
 There is a strong emphasis on experimental design, technique, and publication.
 The Modern Chemistry text is also used in the class.

 Physics is a year-long, activity-intensive course designed for advanced students who want to learn about matter, energy, and the various forces that exist in nature.
 Problem-solving is given high priority, and students spend most of their time working with others on labs and projects.
 Velocity, acceleration, forces, momentum, work, and energy topics are covered in the first semester.
 The second semester focuses on electricity, magnetism, astronomy, optics, and sound.
 Students should be comfortable using algebra and trigonometric functions.
 The textbook for this class is Physics 7th Edition by Cutnell & Johnson.